Red Teaming and How it Works

 Not so long ago, I’m talking almost pre-COVID-19, most network security was focused on edge protection using firewalls, WAFs, UTM, etc. Not only that, but many people still think that once inside the network, things are much safer.

-Things are becoming more complicated than that, starting with the BYOD [Bring Your Own Device] trend, the rush movement to the Cloud, and now COVID-19 forcing millions of workers to work remotely, network boundaries are quite blurred.
-The “perimeter” is dead, and the discussion of a trusted vs. untrusted network became almost nonsense.
+Things are becoming more complicated than that.
+Starting with the BYOD [Bring Your Own Device] trend, the rush movement to the Cloud, and now COVID-19 forcing millions of workers to work remotely, network boundaries are quite blurred.
+The “perimeter” is dead, and the discussion of a trusted vs. untrusted network has become almost nonsense.
 The whole internet is your network now, and organizations are going to have to figure out how to operate without trusting the network at all.

 As a result, there has never been a better time for threat actors to target human assets as a way into an organization, as people have always been the weakest link to exploit in the information security chain.
 We have great stories of successful compromises during red team exercises by tailgating into customers’ offices and getting access to their data centers.
 But now that people are staying at home and servers and applications have been moved to the cloud, I would strongly recommend budgeting for a red teaming and letting the Cloud Penetration Testing and Social Engineering phases be the star of this “Mission Impossible” show.